linkml/linkml/docs/howtos/recognize-structural-forms.md

 __NOTE__ In this guide we use the term *structural form* to indicate a broad pattern to which the data conforms.
-These are sometimes called data *shapes* but we avoid this term where it could be confused wth [RDF Shape Languages](https://www.w3.org/TR/shacl/).
+These are sometimes called data *shapes* but we avoid this term where it could be confused with [RDF Shape Languages](https://www.w3.org/TR/shacl/).

 ### The Main Schema Structural Forms